As the grandson of one of the world's richest men, John Paul Getty III spent months being tortured and beaten until a ransom was negotiated.

 Despite his immense wealth, he was known to be a consummate miser, even installing pay phones at his luxurious Sutton Place estate in Surrey.

 J. Paul’s son, J. Paul Getty Jr., inherited his father’s love for the British Isles, though not his stingy tendencies.
-The junior Getty was a major philanthropist and also worked for his father’s company as the director of Getty Oil Italiana.
+The junior Getty was a philanthropist and also worked for his father’s company as the director of Getty Oil Italiana.

 Getty Jr.’s first wife, Gail Harris, was a water polo champion, and with her, he had his eldest son, J. Paul Getty III.